Back

 IFPRI currently has more than 600 employees working in over 80 countries with a wide range of local, national, and international partners.

-Small-scale irrigation offers the potential to expand production and thus the availability of food during the lean season, which would benefits income, food security, nutrition, and health.
-During the rainy season, irrigation can reduce production risks from inadequate rainfall.
+Small-scale irrigation offers the potential to expand production and, thus, the availability of food during the lean season, which provides benefits such as greater income, food security, nutrition, and health.
+During the rainy season, irrigation can also reduce production risks from inadequate rainfall, thereby increasing resilience to shocks.

 CGIAR Research Program on Water, Land and Ecosystems (WLE)